 5. High-Quality Olive Oil

 The hallmark of the Mediterranean diet, this powerful oil helps enhance your body’s immune system along with other health benefits.

-    Olive oil contains vitamin E, a necessary nutrient for adequate function of certain immune cells.
+Olive oil contains vitamin E, a necessary nutrient for the adequate function of immune cells.

 Vitamin E also helps prevent inappropriate immune system responses that can occur when fatty acids in the blood become peroxidized, a reaction blocked by vitamin E.

 High-quality olive oil is also rich in antioxidants and phytonutrients that provide other important health benefits.

 According to award-winning author and chef Samin Nosrat, high-quality olive oil is usually made from 100% California or Italian olives and has a production date on the label.

 Olive oil is good for about 12-14 months from that date.

 6. Complex Carbohydrates

 Complex carbohydrates, such as sweet potatoes, whole grains, beans and other and legumes, are good for your immune system because they help keep your gut healthy.